 In fact, many people find it quite cozy and charming to have their furry little friend snuggled up against them at night.

 If you are too afraid of rolling over onto your tiny Chi, then a good compromise would be to place a crate next to your bed.
+If you are looking for a new bed to put in the crate or just want to upgrade, read our post on the best beds for Chihuahuas to find the perfect one.

 We choose to use this co-sleeping crib that attaches right against the bed, which is where Leo sleeps until he sneaks into our bed in the middle of the night.